dkundel/presentations/node-commandline-tools/slides.md

 ### **The difficult choice of a language**

 ^ Probably the first issue you'll face when you decide to write a script to automate a task is:
 Which scripting or programming language will I be using?
-Shell script.
+Shell script?
 If yes is it going to be Bash, Z-Shell, Fish-Shell?
 What about Windows support?
 Compiled or non compiled?
 Python, Ruby, C++, C#.
 Pretty much any language offers the possibility to write a command line tool.
 Today I'm going to focus on why I think writing these tools in Node.JS is great!